 Pell Grant Opportunities

 Jackson College is among 69 schools nationwide recently granted permission by the Department of Education to award Pell Grants to Michigan incarcerated people under the Second Chance Pell Grant experimental program.
-Incarcerated individuals with five years or less until their earliest release date, who have been misconduct free for the last two years, and have a high school diploma or GED, may be eligible for financial assistance.
+Incarcerated individuals must be within 30-84 months of their earliest release date (ERD) and 12 months Class 1 misconduct free, and have a high school diploma or GED, may be eligible for financial assistance.

 Potential students should contact the facility principal for more information on the Michigan Department of Corrections (MDOC) application process and contact Jackson College Financial Aid Office (517.796.8420) for information on filling out the Free Application for Federal Student Aid form.